A guide to Cologne’s Christmas Market

 Cologne’s Christmas Markets

 Alter Markt: located in the heart of the Old Town of Altstadt and about 200 meters away from the Cologne Cathedral

 Take a quick break and try some pastries or four of them.

 Christmas Market number two: Heumarkt; Heimat Der Heinzel “Home of the Gnomes”

 And don’t forget about the Mustard Museum, conveniently located across the street from the Chocolate Museum (and the Mustard Museum is free and you get a sample taste an assortment of mustards!)

-Keep wandering and strolling and exploring until you come to the train station towards the next abundance of glorious christmas markets about 40 minutes south…Bonn, Germany, also the birthplace of Beethoven.
+Keep walking around and exploring until you come to the train station towards the next abundance of glorious Christmas markets about 40 minutes south…Bonn, Germany, also the birthplace of Beethoven.

-Below is a picture of a map, the STARS are the hotspots of Cologne, it is worth while to attempt to walking through the city by stopping at each of these points
+Below is a picture of a map, the STARS are the hotspots of Cologne, it is worthwhile to attempt to walk through the city by stopping at each of these points